cobrbra/cbiotorch/README.md

-# msk_loaders
+# cbiotorch
-Loaders for the MSK-IMPACT sequencing and clinical datasets to be used in the causality project.
+PyTorch data loaders for cBioPortal sequencing and clinical datasets, using the bravado API.